rentzso/nextop/README.md

 - **custom** - a scripted custom score

 Both recommendations receive a list of user topics and find the best scores among the list of all documents which have at least one matching topic.<br>
-The **simple** recommendation type ([code](https://github.com/rentzso/nextop/blob/master/api/app/views.py#L183)) computes its score summing up all the Elasticsearch scores from the matching user topic.
+The **simple** recommendation type ([code](https://github.com/rentzso/nextop/blob/master/api/app/views.py#L183)) computes its score summing up all the Elasticsearch scores from the matching user topics.
 In this setup a less frequent topic will contribute more than a common topic to the final score and the top scorers will be the documents matching more user topics.<br>
-In the **custom** recommendation ([code](https://github.com/rentzso/nextop/blob/master/api/app/views.py#L142)), for a news article the score is the ratio of matched user topics over the number of topics related to the document.
-So each matching topic contributes for the same amount to the final score, and all the scores are in the range 0 to 1.
-However the recommended news are not the top scorers but rather the documents with the scores closest to a configurable target score (0.75 at the moment).
+In the **custom** recommendation ([code](https://github.com/rentzso/nextop/blob/master/api/app/views.py#L142)), for a news article its score is the ratio of matched user topics over the number of topics related to the document.
+So each matching topic contributes equally to the final score, and all the scores are in the range 0 to 1.
+The recommended news are not the top scorers but rather the documents with the scores closest to a configurable target score (0.75 at the moment).
 This means that a recommendation will require a minimum number of matching topics but also a minimum number of non matching, fresh topics.

 ## The user simulation component